-If you ate beef burgers every day for a whole week or month, and you ended up with lots of weight gain.
+If you ate beef burgers every day for a whole week or month, and you ended up with weight gain.
 Would you blame the beef or the refined carbs in the bun?

-It’s easy to point fingers at meat and blame it for all our dietary woes, but the truth is that bread can be just as problematic.
+It’s easy to point fingers at meat and blame it for all our dietary woes, but bread can be just as problematic.

 Carbohydrates like those found in bread can cause blood sugar spikes, weight gain, and even inflammation in some individuals.

-We are living in a world, that’s full of things that worry us.
-We live with a constant fear of;
+We often live with a constant fear of;

 - What to eat,